This page teaches you how to continuously improve conversion rates on your site.

 When setting up tests, consider who should be excluded from seeing them.

 For example, consider only showing the experiment to visitors seeing your site for the first time.
-Otherwise, not everyone is arriving with the same level of knowledge: Some have previous expectations and data, which affects how they react to your variant.
+Otherwise, not everyone will arrive with the same knowledge: Some have previous expectations and data, which affects how they react to your variant.

-To target just new users with Google Optimize, follow Example 1 in these instructions:
+To target just new users in Google Optimize, follow Example 1 in these instructions: